jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 If you have done any SEO work, you might be familiar with Ahrefs.
 They crawl about 5 million pages every minute, and they have the second largest index just after Google.
-They use native OCaml for all the back-end infra and for the front-end web they use Reason.
+They use native OCaml for all the back-end work and for the front-end web they use Reason.

 :::